yuanhe772/ECE4960-Sp2018/README.md

  @Author: Yuan He(yh772)

 - In this repo, homework == hacker practice.
-- The hacker practices/homework are uniformally named in HWx_yh772(with x being the week number, also the sequence number of hacker practice/homework).
+- The hacker practices/homework are uniformally named in HWx_yh772(with x being the week number).
 - Source files named with shortcuts of "HP1, HP2, ..." stand for "Hacker Practice 1, Hacker Practice 2, ..."